NREL/OpenStudio-HPXML-Calibration/README.md

 ## Testing

 Can be run with `uv run pytest` from the repo root.
 (If you need to restrict the number of concurrent workers, you can use e.g. `uv run pytest -n <NUM>`.)

+## License

+This project is available under a BSD-3-like license, which is a free, open-source, and permissive license.
+For more information, check out the [license file](https://github.com/NREL/OpenStudio-HPXML-Calibration/blob/main/LICENSE.md).